- The bald eagle is America’s most loved avian and enjoys a varied carnivorous diet.

 Michigan: 800 Pairs

 After being driven to near extinction in Michigan, the bald eagle has made an impressive recovery in this state.
-Eagles nst along Lake Michigan, rivers, and inland lakes.
+Eagles nest along Lake Michigan, rivers, and inland lakes.

 Minnesota has a large, healthy bald eagle population.
 According to the state’s Department of Natural Resources, this includes 30 nesting pairs in the Twin Cities metropolitan area.

-Mississippi has around 1,000 bald eagles who live along the Mississippi River.
+Mississippi has around 100 bald eagles that live along the Mississippi River.

 Missouri: 500 Pairs